edanofek/Great-Questions-And-Answers/6.Shape selector/README.md

 Step 2:
-Add another group and two buttons as shown in the following
+Add another group and two buttons with the option to move shapes between the container.
-layout: